oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-ebs-lz/readme.md

 &nbsp;

-This chapter presents the OCI Open EBS LZ operations scenarios.
+This chapter presents the OCI EBS LZ operations scenarios.

- The operations scenarios are one of the most important elements of this design, as they represent the use cases and its key activities on the OCI Open EBS LZ that create or update resources.
+ The operations scenarios are one of the most important elements of this design, as they represent the use cases and its key activities on the OCI EBS LZ that create or update resources.

 An operation scenario is normally triggered by a service request, on a ticketing system.
 In a more formal definition, it should be seen as an operational process, which is a set of correlated activities executed as one unit of work, with its own frequency.
 The owner of each scenario will be the cloud operations team which has associated OCI Groups and Policies that allow the management of those resources.

 &nbsp;

-The OCI Open EBS LZ has three operation scenarios described in the following table.
+The OCI EBS LZ has three operation scenarios described in the following table.

 &nbsp;